PragyaanG/SkyCatcher-Models/README.md

-# SkyCatcher Models
+# SkyCatcher

-Catalytic oxidation reactor for industrial SO2 capture and conversion to sulfuric acid.
+SkyCatcher is a catalytic oxidation reactor for industrial SO2 capture and conversion to sulfuric acid.
+The device is currently at TRL-4 and has been filed under a provisional patent.

 ## Models